-Administered by the Assistant Vice President for Student Affairs, the Natural and Other Disaster Interim Accommodations Policy is designed to support students who are affected by earthquake, fire, extreme weather, political crisis, and other catastrophes which result in the student's displacement, or otherwise significantly impacts their ability to participate in coursework.
-Students should contact the Assistant Vice President for Student Affairs at studentaffairs@saybrook.edu, with a copy to their Department Chair, as soon as they are able in order to notify the University of such impact or displacement.
-At that time, the Assistant Vice President for Student Affairs, or their appointee, will verify the occurrence of the incident, and the impact on the student, and will work with the student and Department Chair to communicate with their faculty on appropriate academic adjustments.
+Administered by the Vice Provost of Student Life and Dean of Students, the Natural and Other Disaster Interim Accommodations Policy is designed to support students who are affected by earthquake, fire, extreme weather, political crisis, and other catastrophes which result in the student's displacement, or otherwise significantly impacts their ability to participate in coursework.
+Students should contact the Vice Provost of Student Life and Dean of Students at studentaffairs@saybrook.edu, with a copy to their Department Chair, as soon as they are able in order to notify the University of such impact or displacement.
+At that time, the Vice Provost of Student Life and Dean of Students, or their designee, will verify the occurrence of the incident, and the impact on the student, and will work with the student and Department Chair to communicate with their faculty on appropriate academic adjustments.